ronoevan/Final_Project/README.md

 - Variant calling
 - gene calling, the 12 genes from fasta files
 - Viewtree for the data
-- sort the treeview by the first column 'entry'
+- sort the treeview by the first column 'index'
 - Clear viewtree content
 - Search tool for the tree content
 - Export the treeview data as csv file
 - Filter the dated data by date
-- view other standard data from csv, text, excel files
+- Import/Export: To view or save standard data in csv files

 ### What do the ML analyses reveal?
 - gene mutation prediction?